cuongdinhngo/atom/README.md

 }
 </pre>

-For example of implementation and usage, please take a look at EzyCrazy project https://github.com/cuongnd88/ezycrazy which was developed using Jennifer framework
+For example of implementation and usage, please take a look at EzyCrazy project https://github.com/cuongnd88/ezycrazy which was developed using Atom framework